eerimoq/simba/doc/developer-guide/testing.rst

    :doc:`../boards/stm32vldiscovery`, :doc:`../boards/esp12e` and
    :doc:`../boards/esp01`

-A short description of the hardware setup:
+A short description of the setup:

 - The DS3231 device (on the breadboard to the left) is connected over i2c to the :doc:`../boards/arduino_mega`.